frelindo/Frelindo-s-Food-Texture-Pack/README.md

    2a.
 The file (*Frelindo-s-Food-Texture-Pack-main.zip*) will be located in your download folder

    2b.
-The texture pack will be located in *Frelindo-s-Food-Texture-Pack-main.zip/Frelindo-s-Food-Texture-Pack-main/§6Food§r Texture Pack §8§o*[MC version]*, Java v*[texture pack version]*.zip*
+The texture pack will be located inside *Frelindo-s-Food-Texture-Pack-main.zip/Frelindo-s-Food-Texture-Pack-main/§6Food§r Texture Pack §8§o*[MC version]*, Java.zip*

-   You have to unzip the first .zip file (the one in your download folder) to be able to move the texture pack
+   You have to unzip the first *.zip* file (the one in your download folder) to be able to move the texture pack
-          (On Windows: Right-click the .zip file, then click *Extract All*, then click *Extract*)

    3. Follow the steps for [Windows](https://www.wikihow.com/Download-a-Texture-Pack-in-Minecraft#Installing-in-Windows) / [Mac](https://www.wikihow.com/Download-a-Texture-Pack-in-Minecraft#Installing-in-Mac-OS-X) / [Linux](https://www.wikihow.com/Download-a-Texture-Pack-in-Minecraft#Installing-in-Linux)